-Banoffee Breakfast Buns: Rich banana dough filled with Dulce de Leche, toffee pieces, dried banana pieces all rolled and baked up and then topped with Dulce de Leche glaze.
+Banoffee Breakfast Buns have a banana dough filled with Dulce de Leche, toffee pieces, dried banana pieces topped with Dulce de Leche glaze.

 Normally over Christmas time I watch certain movies to get me in the mood for the holiday season.

 This year I only got to watch Elf and Love Actually.